Babcock Pond WMA

 Trail Map Trails: 4 miles Rating: ★☆☆☆☆

-Babcock Pond is one of the largest wildlife management areas in Connecticut.
+Babcock Pond is one of the largest wildlife management areas in Connecticut and is definitely the largest east of the Connecticut River.
 It can effectively be broken into the boat launch and the hiking/hunting sections.

 The boat launch off Rt.
 16 is a small carry-in that launches among the reeds.
 I knew the water level would be pretty low on my visit so I skipped brining the kayak.
 Thankfully Kayaking with Lou has an account of her paddle.
 There are short trails off the boat launch, though mostly for fishing access the one to the right heads off for about 0.2 miles to a point under a massive pine with a panorama of the pond.